Shippable/docs/sources/platform/tutorial/workflow/using-shipctl.md

 **Description**

 Gets the value for the given key present in an `IN` resource of type `params`.
+All the key-value pairs in `params` resource are available as environment variables and could be conveniently accessed from there.

 **Usage**